PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 18:47:54
+Last updated: 2024-04-07 18:48:27
-Random Quote: In the end, we will all get just what we deserve. -
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson